-Return outwards refer to the goods returned by an organization to its suppliers.
-They are goods which were purchased from suppliers, however, because of being unsatisfactory or a different reason were returned back to the suppliers, they are also called Purchase returns.
+Return outwards are goods returned by a customer to the seller.
+They are goods which were once purchased from external parties, however, because of being unsatisfactory they were returned back to them, they are also called Purchase returns.

-Purchase returns reduce total purchases of a company and the deduction is shown in the trading account.
-A subsidiary book, namely Purchase returns book is prepared to record all such entries.
+Purchase returns reduce the total purchases/accounts payable of a company and the deduction is shown in the trading account.
+A subsidiary book called Purchase returns book is prepared to record all such entries.

 Journal Entry for Return Outwards

 |To Return Outwards A/C||Credit||Credit the decrease in expense|

 Supplier – This is a reduction in payables for the business.

 Return Outwards – This is a reduction in expenses for the business.

 Shown in Trading Account (Deducted from Purchases)

 Related Topic – What is Sales Return Book?

 Let’s suppose that a company “Unreal Pvt Ltd.” returned goods worth 10,000 to its supplier “Star Pvt Ltd.”.
 The journal entry to record these returns in the books of Unreal Pvt Ltd. will be as follows;